Medium/opensource/styleguides/JavaScript.md

 ### Types ###

 For client code, we use Google Closure Compiler for type checks.
 Annotate your functions and properties accordingly.
-For more information, seeSee the [JS Compiler Docs](https://developers.google.com/closure/compiler/docs/js-for-compiler).
+For more information, see the [JS Compiler Docs](https://developers.google.com/closure/compiler/docs/js-for-compiler).